the-teachingRSE-project/competencies/call_to_action.md

 RSEs are valuable members of research teams in academia, but the lack of institutional support leads to high turnover and difficulties attracting applicants with the right skill set.
-Several institutions have recognized these challenges and are taking steps to professionalize RSE profiles and make them more visible via dedicated funding programs [@Godoy2022; @DFGResearchSoftwareCall2022;
+Several institutions have recognised these challenges and are taking steps to professionalise RSE profiles and make them more visible via dedicated funding programs [@Godoy2022; @DFGResearchSoftwareCall2022;
 @EdinburghRSECollaborationCall2023; @EdinburghRSEFellowshipCall2023]
 or by establishing RSE departments.